 Add the berries into a bowl and crush them, mix in the sugar and alcohol.

-Cover and steep for 3 weeks in a well ventilated sunny room.
+Cover and steep for 3 weeks in a well-ventilated sunny room.

-On the 3rd week add 1/2 litre of boiled water, allow the mixture to rest for 7 days.
+On the 3rd week add 1/2 litre of boiled water, and allow the mixture to rest for 7 days.

 Strain and bottle but leave 1 month before drinking!!